-Students with disabilities who satisfy all State of Illinois and Board Policy 7320 requirements for graduation are eligible for a regular District #225 diploma.
-It is the responsibility of the Student Review Board an IPE team to identify when a special education student who, because of his/her disability, is unable to satisfy the graduation requirements described in Board policy 7300 and to approve develop an Alternative Graduation Plan as part of the IEP for each student so identified.
-The Alternative Graduation Plan/IEP shall specify the coursework and level of performance necessary for the student to be granted a diploma.
+It is the responsibility of the Student Review Board to identify a special education student who, because of his/her disability, is unable to satisfy the graduation requirements described in Board policy 7300 and to approve an Alternative Graduation Plan for each student so identified.
+The Plan shall specify the coursework and level of performance necessary for the student to be granted a diploma.
 The student's parents shall be invited to participate in the Student Review Board's discussion.
 The Plan shall be developed as soon as practical, but no later than the end of the student's junior year.
 The Plan shall be reviewed annually.
 At least one year prior to a student's anticipated graduation, both the parent and the student shall receive written notification in conformance with 23 Illinois Administrative Code that eligibility for public school special education services ends following the granting of a diploma and that the parent (or the student if parent rights have transferred to the student under 23 Illinois Administrative Code) may request a review of the recommendation for graduation.
-Students with disabilities who satisfy all requirements contained in their Alternative Graduation Plan/IEP shall be granted a regular District #225 diploma.